 Number Operational & Financial Efficiency - Improvement Actions Timescale 1 Maintain a robust and resilient Building Standards & Public Safety Service where resourcing and succession planning is embedded within our business plan.
-Review quarterly The service's workforce plan identifies the creation of 2 new Building Standards Graduate posts to help meet the succession planning aims of our Business Plan.
-Building Standards intends to recruit these Graduates during 2021/22.
-Q4 The workforce plan also highlights the remit of the Ministerial Working Group to redefine fire and building regulatory frameworks.
+Review quarterly The service's workforce plan identifies the creation of 2 new Modern Apprentice posts to help meet the succession planning aims of our Business Plan.
+Building Standards intends to recruit these Apprentices during 2022/23.
+Q3 The workforce plan also highlights the remit of the Ministerial Working Group/Futures Board to redefine fire and building regulatory frameworks.
 Additional Building Standards resource has been identified as likely; however, numbers and timescales are unknown at this point.
 This requirement will be monitored via the Workforce Planning Board.
-Reviewed Quarterly 2 Continue work in line with the European Foundation for Quality Management (EFQM) Excellence Model as an overarching framework for developing sustainable excellence.
-Finalise action plan for short, medium and long-term improvements and implement.
-Implement improvement initiatives.
-Q1-4 3 Continue commitment to eBuilding Standards by Participate in Scottish Government's Remote Verification Inspection (RVI) Practice Group Support Scottish Government's RVI research /trials project to compare the quality of remote inspections with physical checks.
+Reviewed Quarterly 2 Continue commitment to eBuilding Standards by Participate in Scottish Government's Remote Verification Inspection (RVI) Practice Group Support Scottish Government's RVI research /trials project to compare the quality of remote inspections with physical checks.
 Continue to participate in LABSS Digital Transformation Group (DTG).
-As noted in Professional Expertise &amp; Technical Processes item 2 above, improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate electronic verification during construction.
-Ongoing 4 Participate in NRS's review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
-This item requires assistance from our colleagues in Health & Safety (NRS) Q4
+As noted in Professional Expertise & Technical Processes item 2 above, improve the functionality of mobile app/devices to facilitate electronic verification during construction.
+4 Participate in NRS's review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
+This item requires assistance from our colleagues in Health & Safety (NRS) Q4 5 Introduce hybrid working pilot for staff that considers benefits of work -life balance whilst ensuring that the service delivers on its operational and performance requirements.